dotmanila/pyxbackup/README.md

     retention_weeks = 0
     # How many archived monthly backups are kept, unused for now
     retention_months = 0
+    # When using binary log streaming, by default, the script will maintain
+    # the oldest binary log based on the oldest backup.
+This can be overridden
+    # by setting a customer retention period for binary logs for special
+    # cases
+    retention_binlogs = 365

     # Same functions as innobackupex --encrypt --encrypt-key-file options
     # to support for encrypted backups at rest